Accessibility of the festival

 Pride Parade

-The route goes from Wenceslas Square, through Na Příkopě Street, Celetná Street, Old Town Square, Pařížská Street, over Čechův Bridge, and up the stairs to Letenské sady and Letná Plain.
-It’s about 3 km long, with a lot of granite cobblestones.
-Despite the bumpy surface, it’s possible to navigate with a wheelchair, but assistance is recommended.
+The route starts at Wenceslas Square and continues through Na Příkopě, Celetná, Old Town Square, Pařížská, over Čechův Bridge, and up the stairs to Letná Park and Pride Park.
+It’s about 3 km, much of it paved with granite cobblestones.
+It’s doable in a wheelchair, but assistance is recommended.

 Pride Park